Taylor Walls Player Props: Rays vs. Padres

 Padres Pitching Rankings

-- The pitching staff for the Padres has a collective 8.7 K/9, which ranks 15th in MLB.
+- The Padres pitching staff ranks 12th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Padres' 3.84 team ERA ranks seventh across all MLB pitching staffs.
+- The Padres have a 3.79 team ERA that ranks seventh across all league pitching staffs.

-- Snell gets the start for the Padres, his 14th of the season.
-He is 2-6 with a 3.91 ERA and 81 strikeouts through 69 2/3 innings pitched.
+- In his most recent time out on Wednesday against the Cleveland Guardians, the righty went six innings, giving up three earned runs while surrendering seven hits.

-- In his most recent time out on Sunday, the left-hander tossed seven innings against the Colorado Rockies, giving up one earned run while surrendering three hits.
+- The 30-year-old has an ERA of 4.37, with 8.9 strikeouts per nine innings, in nine games this season.
+Opposing hitters have a .262 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.